davidbstein/davidbstein.com/_jekyll/about.md

 ![visual resume](/assets/images/2019-07-03_visual_resume.png){: .visual-resume}

 I currently live in NYC and study at NYU Law School.
-I also do work on large-scale data collection and analytics, and a little bit of angel investing.
+I also do contracting work on large-scale data collection and analytics, and a little bit of angel investing.

 I worked on data security, privacy, and "smart" street grids at <a href="http://sidewalklabs.com" target="_blank">Sidewalk Labs</a>.